build-guides

 voltage 1.35V

-profiles Intel XMP 3.0, AMD EXPO
+profiles Intel XMP 3.0

 form_factor DIMM (288-pin)